lemotdesign/one-click-hugo-cms/site/content/post/how-is-a-termite-inspection-done.md

 **4. How long should a Termite Inspection take?**

 Here at Conquer Termites, we schedule two hours to conduct an annual termite inspection.
-Time can vary due to the size and difficultly of the house or if we have discovered live termites.
+Time can vary due to the size and difficulty of the house or if we have discovered live termites.
 Then it will be a proposition of "the time it takes".

 **5. On the Day - Comprehensive Digital Inspection Report**: